Montessori is a non-traditional method of teaching, and so there can be some question about whether or not

 “Teachers only should give homework when it is truly necessary, and when assignments can be crafted to meet different students’ needs.
 Spending less time on homework…gives children more time to learn outside of school.”
 (Source)

-What Kind of Montessori “Homework” Can I Give My Child?
+Montessori “Homework” Can I Give My Child?

 Homework: Montessori Style gives many examples of homework, including: